chijioke-ibekwe/chijioke-ibekwe/README.md

   .
 Welcome to my profile!
 </h1>

-- 👨‍💻 I’m Chijioke, a software engineer from Nigeria.
+- 👨‍💻 My name is Chijioke.
+I'm a software engineer from Nigeria.
 - ❤️ I have a passion for designing and building innovative products.
 If you have one that matches my skill set, feel free to reach out.
 - 📫 You can contact me via my email - ibekwe.chijioke18@gmail.com
 ---